leleliu008/uppm/README.md

 a uppm formula repository's local path is `~/.uppm/repos.d/${UPPMFormulaRepoName}`

+**Note:**
+ - please do NOT directly modify the formulas since your changes may be lost after the formula repository is updated!
+ - uppm supports multiple formula repositories.

+## uppm formula repository's config
-After a uppm formula repository is successfully fetched from server to local, a config file for this repository would be created, this config file's path is `~/.uppm/repos.d/${UPPMFormulaRepoName}/.uppm-formula-repo.dat`, this config file is zlib deflated, and you're able to uncompress it via `zlib-flate -uncompress < ~/.uppm/repos.d/${UPPMFormulaRepoName}/.uppm-formula-repo.dat`.
+After a uppm formula repository is successfully fetched from server to local, a config file for this repository would be created at `~/.uppm/repos.d/${UPPMFormulaRepoName}/.uppm-formula-repo.yml`

-a typical uppm formula repository's uncompressed config as following:
+a typical uppm formula repository's config as following:

 ```
 url: https://github.com/leleliu008/uppm-formula-repository-linux-x86_64
 branch: master
-pinned: no
+pinned: 0
-enabled: yes
+enabled: 1
 timestamp-added: 1673684639
 timestamp-last-updated: 1673684767
 ```